Protecting New Zealand's Exclusive Economic Zone

 The Act manages the environmental effects of activities in New Zealand’s oceans.
 The legislation aims to protect our oceans from the potential environmental risks of activities like petroleum exploration activities, seabed mining, marine energy generation and carbon capture developments.

-Before the Act was passed there was a gap in our domestic legislation.
 The Resource Management Act regulates natural resource management activities on land and in the territorial sea out to 12 nautical miles.
 Fishing and shipping are also regulated by other Acts.
 The EEZ Act does not override these other controls that already exist in the EEZ.
 Beyond 12 nautical miles New Zealand has historically had no means to assess and regulate the environmental effects of many other activities.
 The EEZ Act fills that regulatory gap and manages the previously unregulated adverse environmental effects of activities in the EEZ and continental shelf.
+Before the EEZ Act was passed there was a gap in our domestic legislation.

-The Act allows the Minister for the Environment to classify activities as:
+The EEZ Act allows the Minister for the Environment to classify activities as:

 - Permitted – the activity can be undertaken provided the operator meets conditions specified in regulations.